PDLT-University-of-York/test-split-site/docs/ultra/content-visibility.md

     - Ultra
 ---

-# Content availability
+# Content availabivisibilitylity

 !!!
 Summary

-    Ultra sites allow staff to set content as visible to students or hidden from students.
+    Content can be set as visible to students or hidden from students.

 !!! principle "Relevant [VLE site design principles](https://vle-support.york.ac.uk/ultra/site-design-principles)"